Flavio8699/Project/README.md

 1. The project repositories of the backend and frontend were successfully created during the provisioning of the Development Environment.

 ## 5. Staging Environment
-**Note:** To save resources, the Development Environment VM can be stopped using the command `vagrant halt dev-env`.
+**💬 Note:** To save resources, the Development Environment VM can be stopped using the command `vagrant halt dev-env`.

 ### Asset Composition
 1. Vagrant VM specification (Vagrantfile)